 Lynne Meek of ‘Styling Matters’ is an experienced personal stylist and image consultant based in Tunbridge Wells with clients in Kent, Sussex, Surrey and London.
 She has worked with hundreds of men and women of all ages, sizes, shapes and personalities, solving a variety of wardrobe problems in a practical, fun, educational and uplifting way.

-On the 23rd September, 2-5pm, Lynne and Rebecca Hirst from Glorious Wellness will be joining us at Fego Sevenoaks for a workshop on ‘How to Look and Feel Glorious’, touching on topics such as nutrition, wellness, styling and sharing their advice on how to feel fantastic, inside and out.
+Lynne and Rebecca Hirst from Glorious Wellness have previously been guest speakers at Fego and operated their workshop on ‘How to Look and Feel Glorious’, touching on topics such as nutrition, wellness, styling and sharing their advice on how to feel fantastic, inside and out.

 We asked Lynne a couple of questions as a prelude to this event, to find out a little bit more about her highly successful business ‘Styling Matters’ and to get a taster of what she will share with us on the day!